Afshana123/networking/practical_work.md

 Any computer you have, you can turn it into a computer.

 Router can block the broadcast

+## What is a server?
+A server is a piece of computer hardware or software that provides functionality for other programs or devices such as sharing data or resources among multiple clients.

+## Difference between a server and a router?
+A router is a machine that sits between networks.
+When it receives a packet it will look at the destination address and decide how to to send the packet there.

+A server is an endpoint on a network just like your PC or cell phone is.
+A server receives a request and performs some sort of action, such as sending you a web page.

 ## Adding the router
 Choose 2911